Muon anomalous magnetic moment and Right handed sterile neutrino: Sterile Neutrinos interactions with SM particles

-Moreover, we present the Feynman diagrams corresponding to these possible interaction vertexes in Fig.~\ref{fig1}.
-Two left Feynman diagrams correspond to the interaction of the sterile neutrino with $W$ and $Z$ bosons based on the Eq.~(\ref{rhc0}), and sterile neutrino -photon vertexes in (\ref{rhc0}) are shown in two right diagrams.
-The charged current interacts with $W^\pm$ gauge boson and the neutral currents interact with $A^\mu$ photon and $Z_\mu$ boson.
+Moreover, we present the Feynman diagrams corresponding to these possible interaction vertices in Fig.~\ref{fig1}.
+The two diagrams on the left correspond to the interaction of the sterile neutrino with $W$ and $Z$ bosons based on the Eq.~(\ref{rhc0}), and sterile neutrino -photon vertices in (\ref{rhc0}) are shown in two right diagrams.
+The charged current interacts with $W^\pm_{\mu}$ gauge boson and the neutral currents interact with $A^\mu$ photon and $Z_\mu$ boson.
 The SM gauge couplings $g_w=e/\sin\theta_W$, the electric charge $e$ and Weinberg angle $\theta_W$ relate to the Fermi constant as $G_{F}/\sqrt{2}=g_{w}^{2}/8M_{W}^{2}$.
 The effective right-handed couplings ${\mathcal{G}^W_R}$, ${\mathcal{G}^Z_R}$ and ${\mathcal{G}^\gamma_R}$ are small dimensionless parameters beyond the SM.
 Their upper limits must be constrained by Earth-based experiments and astrophysical and cosmological observations.
-We assume they are in the same order and adopt unique notation ${\mathcal{G}_R}\ll 1$.
+We assume they are of the same order and adopt unique notation ${\mathcal{G}_R}\ll 1$.
+We have not been able to fix the value of \( \mathcal{G}_R(\mu) \), which is expected to be proportional to \( \mathcal{O}\left[(\mu/\Lambda)^2\right] \), where \( \mu \) corresponds to the electroweak (SM) energy scale and \( \Lambda \sim \) TeV denotes the compositeness scale associated with the UV fixed point of a strongly coupled four-fermion interaction~\cite{Xue:2016txt, Leonardi:2018jzn}.